 Alternate Job Titles: Actuary II, Intermediate Level Actuary, Actuary (Associate) II

-This chart describes the expected percentage of people who perform the job of Actuary II that make less than that salary.
-For example 50% of the people who perform the job of Actuary II are expected to make less than the median.
+This chart describes the expected percentage of people who perform the job of Actuary II in Hammond, IN that make less than that salary.
+For example 50% of the people who perform the job of Actuary II in Hammond are expected to make less than the median.

 Conducts analysis, pricing and risk assessment to estimate financial outcomes.
 Applies knowledge of mathematics, probability, statistics, principles of finance and business to calculations in life, health, social, and casualty insurance, annuities, and pensions.
 Develops probability tables regarding fire, natural disasters, death, unemployment, etc. based on analysis of statistical data and other pertinent information.
-Requires a bachelor's degree in a related field and 2-4 years relevant experience.
 Incumbents typically pursuing an Associate, Society of Actuaries (ASA) designation.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on judgment and limited experience to plan and accomplish goals.
-Performs a variety of tasks.
-Works under general supervision; typically reports to a supervisor or manager.
-A certain degree of creativity and latitude is required.
+Requires a bachelor's degree of accounting or finance.
+Typically reports to a supervisor or a manager.
+Gaining exposure to some of the complex tasks within the job function.
+Occasionally directed in several aspects of the work.
+Typically requires 2 to 4 years of related experience.
 View full job description